 Weekly sermons are posted and accessible via a dropdown on our main page, or for sermons and additional spiritual writings you can visit The Rev. Cameron Miller’s website: www.subversivepreacher.org.

-Our music program is in transition.
-Our new lead musician, Lisa Gibson, is a gifted and talented pianist who provides both accompaniment for congregational and choral singing, but also instrumental solo for meditation and reflection.
-She plays on Sunday morning and soon, beginning in October, at our new “Wednesdays@8(pm)” evening meditation in collaboration with Yoga Fingerlakes.
+Lisa Gibson is our gifted and talented pianist who provides both accompaniment for congregational and choral singing, but also piano interludes for meditation and reflection.
+She plays on Sunday morning and at our “Wednesdays@8(pm)” evening meditation in collaboration with Yoga Fingerlakes.

 Trinity also has a proud tradition of offering special concerts for the larger community and welcoming musicians from Western and Central NY, as well as some groups from NYC.